 We do not need a copy of the contract between you and your gestational carrier, but we will need a letter of legal clearance from your attorney.
 This letter simply states that there is an executed agreement between all parties.

 Patients who are using a gestational carrier must be cleared as tissue donors per Food and Drug Administration (FDA) guidelines.
-This consists of a physical exam performed by a Carolina Conceptions provider, a questionnaire and Viromed labs to screen for infectious diseases.
-The physical exam and questionnaire are completed at the same time at Carolina Conceptions.
+This consists of a physical exam performed by a Carolina Conceptions Fertility provider, a questionnaire and Viromed labs to screen for infectious diseases.
+The physical exam and questionnaire are completed at the same time at Carolina Conceptions Fertility.
 Patients can choose their Viromed labs to be drawn in our office or at LabCorp.
 Patients who choose LabCorp will be provided with a kit during their exam appointment that they will bring to LabCorp.

 While the carrier is preparing her uterus for implantation, intended parents complete an IVF cycle (or obtain donor eggs and/or donor sperm), including egg retrieval, and fertilization of the retrieved eggs.
 Once the eggs are retrieved, the male intended parent’s sperm will be used to fertilize each mature egg.
 The embryos will then be allowed to develop in the lab and a certain number of embryos will be transferred into the GC.